Darkness95/Kuroro_Srcs/Kuroro_Client_Source.md

 + Checking if the target is on horse or not for position of the range attack.
 + Delay for pick up item in the ground reduce.
 + Color the name of the owner of the drop in red if it is not yours.
++ When a private message is received, the icon of the taskbar will flash.
 ```
 ## - New Fixes
 ```